gehtsoft/forex-connect/samples/Windows/cs/dotnet45/NonTableManagerSamples/PrintTable/ReadMe.txt

 The sample performs the following actions:
 1. Login.
 2. Print the accounts table.
-3. Request the orders table refresh.
+3. Request the trades or orders table refresh.
-4. Print the orders table.
+4. Print the trades or orders table.
 5. Logout.

 Building the application